Amazing Dog Senses

 There are so many things to love about dogs.
 They're loyal, cuddly, and always happy to see us.
 But what many people don't know is that dogs have some pretty amazing capabilities.

-Dogs are amazing creatures, and part of what makes them so cool are their incredible senses.
-From catching a scent of a missing person to hearing sounds we couldn't fathom, a dog’s experience of the world we share is entirely different than ours.
-Whether you're a pet guardian or dog nerd here are five fascinating facts about the incredible senses of our furry friend.
+Something that makes our dogs so cool and interesting are their incredible senses.
+From catching a scent of a missing person to hearing sounds we couldn't fathom, how your dog experiences the world is entirely different than your own perspective.
+Here are five fascinating facts about the incredible senses of our furry friends.

 ✌🏽❤️🐶